wvictor14/planet/README.md

 Because the data used to train the ethnicity classifier was normalized, I recommend using the same normalization procedures.

-Here I we apply noob and BMIQ normalization to the methylation data, and then combine this with the 65 snp probe data.
+Here we apply `minfi::preprocessNoob()` and `wateRmelon::BMIQ()` to normalize the methylation data:

-    #normalization
     pl_noob <- preprocessNoob(pl_rgset)

-    ## Loading required package: IlluminaHumanMethylation450kmanifest

-    ## [dyeCorrection] Applying R/G ratio flip to fix dye bias

     pl_bmiq <- BMIQ(pl_noob)

-    ##
-    ## Attaching package: 'RPMM'

-    ## The following object is masked from 'package:limma':
-    ##
-    ##     ebayes

-    #snp probes
+and then we combine this with the 65 snp probe data (will be 59 SNPs if using EPIC).

     pl_snps <- getSnpBeta(pl_rgset)

-    #combine methylation and genotyping data
     pl_dat <- rbind(pl_bmiq, pl_snps)
     dim(pl_dat) # 485577     8

     ## [1] 485577      8

-#### Infer ethnicity
+### Infer ethnicity

 The reason we added the snp data onto the betas matrix was because a subset of those are used to predict ethnicity.
 The input data needs to contain all 1862 features in the final model.
-We can check this with the pl\_ethnicity\_features vector.
+We can check this our data for these features with the `pl_ethnicity_features` vector.

     all(pl_ethnicity_features %in% rownames(pl_dat))

     ## [1] TRUE

-You don't need to subset to these 1862 features before running pl\_ethnicity\_infer():
+You don't need to subset to these 1862 features before running `pl_ethnicity_infer()` to obtain ethnicity calls:

     dim(pl_dat)